What Is Powershell Scripting

 Error Handling in PowerShell Scripting

-Before we dive into error handling, it’s important to understand the different types of errors that can occur in PowerShell scripts.
-There are two main types of errors: terminating and non-terminating.
+Before we dive into error handling techniques, it’s crucial to understand the two main types of errors in PowerShell:

-Terminating errors are severe errors that cause the script to stop executing immediately.
-These errors cannot be handled by the script and must be resolved before the script can continue.
-Examples of terminating errors include syntax errors, out-of-memory errors, and access denied errors.
+• Terminating Errors: These are severe errors that halt script execution immediately.
+They cannot be handled within the script and must be resolved before the script can continue.
+Examples include syntax errors and access denied errors.

-The try-catch-finally statement is a common error handling technique used in PowerShell scripts.
-This statement allows you to try a block of code and catch any errors that may occur.
-The finally block is then executed regardless of whether an error occurred or not.
+The try-catch-finally statement is a powerful error handling technique in PowerShell.
+It lets you try a block of code and catch any errors that occur.
+The finally block executes regardless of whether an error occurred or not.

 try {